AtenDesignGroup/fsu_strata_mercury_editor/README.md

 This module includes the configuration for the `Enhanced Page` content type.
 This content type includes a Paragraph field called `field_content`.
 The settings for this field control which Paragraphs are available to content editors when authoring an Enhanced Page.

 ## Paragraphs
-This module comes with the configuration for a few basic Paragraphs types – a.k.a Components.
+This module includes configuration for a few basic Paragraphs types – a.k.a Components.
 See `/admin/structure/paragraphs_type`.
 At the time of this writing, this module contains two general Paragraph types, `Text` and `Image`, two FSU Strata specific types, `Hero` and `Card` and one Layout Paragraphs type called `Section`.

 The `Section` Paragraph type, which has no fields itself, allows content editors to add a section, or row, to a page and choose a corresponding layout.
 Once a `Section` is added, newly created Paragraphs can be added to different regions within the layout of that `Section`.
 An `Enhanced Page` can contain multiple sections with varied layouts.